shlomiassaf/ngrid/libs/apps/table/features/src/lib/modules/table-demo/virtual-scroll/virtual-scroll.component.md

 Try to avoid complex cells, **Blocking** behavior and low **threshold** values.

 <p>For a live example see the <a [routerLink]="['../../', 'demos', 'virtual-scroll-performance']">virtual scroll performance</a> demo.</p>

+## Horizontal scrolling

+Virtual scroll currently support vertical scrolling, horizontal scrolling is not supported at the moment.